ISAITB/docs-tdl/source/testsuite/index.rst

     :header: "Name", "Required?", "Description"

-    authors, no, A string to indicate the test suite's authors. description, no, A string to provide a user-friendly description of the test suite that is displayed to users. documentation, no, Rich text content that provides further information on the current test suite. lastModified, no, A string acting as an indication of the last modification time for the test suite. name, yes, The name of the test suite that is used to identify it to users. published, no, A string acting as an indication of the test suite's publishing time. type, no, Either "CONFORMANCE" (the default) or "INTEROPERABILITY".
+    authors, no, A string to indicate the test suite's authors. dependencies, no, One or more ``dependency`` elements to record information on the test suite's dependencies. description, no, A string to provide a user-friendly description of the test suite that is displayed to users. documentation, no, Rich text content that provides further information on the current test suite. lastModified, no, A string acting as an indication of the last modification time for the test suite. name, yes, The name of the test suite that is used to identify it to users. published, no, A string acting as an indication of the test suite's publishing time. scopes, no, One or more ``scope`` elements to record information on the test suite's intended scope. type, no, Either "CONFORMANCE" (the default) or "INTEROPERABILITY".
 "INTEROPERABILITY" is used when multiple systems under test are considered in the test suite's test cases. update, no, Instructions determining the default choices when an update of this test suite is taking place. version, yes, A string that indicates the test suite's version.